ikmb/exome-seq/docs/usage.md

 - [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) (bwa2)
 - [DRAGMAP](https://github.com/Illumina/DRAGMAP) (dragmap)

 Again, the choice is with the user.
 Note that BWA and BWA2 deliver near-identical results, but BWA2 is roughly 2-times faster.
+If you want to produce alignments equivalent to the Illumina Dragen system (v4), you will have to use the assembly 'GRCh38_g1k' and dragmap as your aligner.

 ### `--tools`
 The pipeline offers various tools for the analysis of variant information.
 Specifically: